auth0/docs/articles/api/management/v2/tokens.md

 ## Frequently Asked Questions

 __How long is the token valid for?__</br>
-The Management APIv2 token has a validity of __24 hours__.
+The Management APIv2 token has by default a validity of __24 hours__.
 After that the token will expire and you will have to get a new one.
+If you get one manually from [the API Explorer tab of your Auth0 Management API](${manage_url}/#/apis/management/explorer) though, you can change the expiration time.
+However, having non-expiring tokens is not secure.

 __The old way of generating tokens was better, since the token never expired.
 Why was this changed?__</br>
 The old way of generating tokens was insecure since the tokens had an infinite lifespan and could not be revoked.
 The new way allows tokens to be generated with specific scopes, expirations, and with the ability to revoke tokens if they were to be breached.
 We decided to move to the most secure implementation because your security, and that of your users, is priority number one for us.

 __Can I change my token's validity period?__</br>
-No, we have disabled this option.
-Your applications should use short-lived tokens to minimize security risks.
+You cannot change the default validity period, which is set to 24 hours.
+However, if you get a token manually from [the API Explorer tab of your Auth0 Management API](${manage_url}/#/apis/management/explorer) you can change the expiration time for the specific token.
+Note though, that your applications should use short-lived tokens to minimize security risks.

 __Can I refresh my token?__</br>
 You cannot renew a Management APIv2 token.
-A [new token](#4-get-the-token) should be created when the old one expires.
+A [new token](#2-get-the-token) should be created when the old one expires.

 __My token was compromised!
 Can I invalidate it?__</br>
 Sure.
 You can terminate the Management APIv2 tokens calling the [blacklist endpoint](/api/v2#!/Blacklists/post_tokens).